slashinfty/stream-layout/README.md

 ![example](assets/example.jpeg)

-Contains an embedded controller input display (NinCID), fading Twitch chat, timer with local hotkeys, personal best and world record queries from speedrun.com, and a racetime.gg race info display.
+Contains an embedded controller input display (NinCID), fading Twitch chat, timer with local hotkeys, personal best and world record queries from speedrun.com, and a racetime.gg race info display (which also controls the timer).

 Customizing the layout requires you to have some knowledge HTML, CSS, and JavaScript.